zirui-song-18/documentation-website/_vector-search/performance-tuning-sparse.md

 # Sparse performance tuning

-This page provides comprehensive performance tuning guidance for the Sparse ANN [SEISMIC]({{site.url}}{{site.baseurl}}/vector-search/ai-search/neural-sparse-seismic/) algorithm in OpenSearch neural sparse search.
+This page provides comprehensive performance tuning guidance for the [Sparse ANN]({{site.url}}{{site.baseurl}}/vector-search/ai-search/neural-sparse-ann/) algorithm in OpenSearch neural sparse search.
 SEISMIC offers multiple parameters that allow you to balance the trade-off between search recall (accuracy) and query performance (latency).

-## Understanding SEISMIC parameters

-A good thing of SEISMIC is that it supports real-time trade-off controlling when users conduct a query by those search-time parameters.
+Our SEISMIC feature supports real-time trade-off controlling when users conduct a query by those search-time parameters.
 This means that users do not have to re-index if they want to change the balance between search accuracy and query performance.
 In total, SEISMIC employs six key parameters that affect different aspects of the algorithm:

-### Index parameters
+## Index performance tuning

 These parameters affect index construction and memory usage: